Iraka-C/Skeeetch/gl/functions.md

 * Firefox: doesn't allow text cursor positioning on click
 * @TODO: In Firefox, pen could not draw into under the menu

-## New GL Version under construction!

-Feature: only one WebGL canvas